Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

 The CVFH descriptor is based on the geometrical information of the 3D object surface only, thus it can obtain a good recognition performance on the objects with different shapes, like the plate in the first experiment.
-But it is relatively ineffective at recognizing the objects which have similar shape information, like the apple2 and apple5 in the second experiment.
-To cope with this problem, our proposed Color-CVFH descriptor are designed by combining the shape information with the color information, and the results of the above three experiments show that this proposed descriptor can acquire a good recognition performance in both the public RGB-D image dataset and real scenes.
-In addition, the proposed descriptor is relatively effective at recognizing the objects which have similar shape information and color information at category level, like the object bottl0 and object bottle2 in the third experiment.
-Though it makes some mistakes when recognizing the objects with the same shape and color at instance level, like the instance apple2 and instance apple4 in the second experiment.
-Nevertheless, the proposed Color-CVFH descriptor can acquire a remarkable recognition performance in most circumstance.
+But it is relatively ineffective in recognizing the objects which have similar shape information, like the apple2 and apple5 in the second experiment.
+To cope with this problem, the proposed Color-CVFH descriptor combines the shape information with the color information, and the results of the above three experiments show that this proposed descriptor can acquire a much better recognition performance in both the public RGB-D image dataset and real scenes.
+In addition, the proposed descriptor is effective at recognizing the objects which have similar shape information and color information at category level, like the object bottle1 and object bottle3 in the third experiment.
+Though it makes some mistakes when recognizing the objects with almost the same shape and color at instance level, like the instance apple3 and instance apple4 in the second experiment, the proposed Color-CVFH descriptor can acquire a strikingly good recognition performance in most circumstance.